Aggravated Assault With a Deadly Weapon in Arizona

 The risks are great, so it is essential that you fight the charges with every tool available.
 To do this effectively, you need to hire the best criminal defense lawyer you can find.
 That means you should seek out the services of an Arizona Board Certified Criminal Law Specialist with years of experience and a record of success in defending clients against these serious charges.

 In Phoenix, Scottsdale, and the surrounding area, you will find the quality legal counsel that will give you the best chance of beating an aggravated assault charge when you call the law offices of Howard A Snader, LLC.
 Howard is a former prosecutor who understands the nuances of criminal law practice from both sides of the fence.
-A seasoned defense attorney and board certified criminal law specialist since 1995, he is frequently able to have charges dismissed or reduced, and has won acquittals for numerous clients at trial.
+A seasoned defense attorney and board certified criminal law specials board-certified is frequently able to have charges dismissed or reduced, and has won acquittals for numerous clients at trial.
 He enjoys the highest possible AVVO rating (10 –Superb), and has earned the respect of his legal peers and the gratitude of innumerable clients who are free because of his efforts on their behalf.

 If you are facing aggravated assault charges, you can’t afford to go with less than the best.
 Don’t take a chance with an overworked public defender or an inexperienced attorney.
 The US Constitution gives you very specific rights, and Howard Snader will ensure that they are respected.
 If you’ve been arrested, call Howard immediately, and exercise your right to remain silent until he arrives.